Main content

 Rules and Guidelines

-The Forest is open to the public from 4am to 10 pm for a wide range of recreational activities.
+The Forest is open to the public from 4 am to 10 pm for a wide range of recreational activities.
 The parking area is 1.1 miles east of the traffic light in Richmond Village.
 Ticks are abundant - so be sure to check for them after you leave.
 Biking is permitted on designated trails – please check and download the map below – see information posted at the kiosk by the parking area.
 Hunting is also permitted per State regulations.
 Dogs are only allowed in the southern zone (See Recreational Map below and details at Trail Finder.)
 Keep pets on a leash.
 Avoid disturbing wildlife or livestock.
 Remove all pet waste.

 What You Can See in the ACF

-Birds abound from its high hemlock canopies to the bushes and brambles in open areas along trails and old logging roads.
+Birds abound in the ACF, from its high hemlock canopies to the bushes and brambles in open areas along trails and old logging roads.
 Spring and fall bring an extra bonanza of migrant stopovers.
 You might see a bear, bobcat, fisher, moose or coyote – or, more likely, their tracks, scat, tree scratches and scrapings, and other signs.
 White-tailed deer are active throughout the ACF.
 Frogs and salamanders live in the Forest’s streams, wetlands and vernal pools, filling the latter with masses of tadpoles each spring.

 The ACF’s biodiversity and unfragmented acreage has attracted the attention of many naturalists, biologists, botanists, ornithologists, ecology students and other professionals.
 Their assessments provide us with the information we need to care for the forest and its wild inhabitants.
 Amateur naturalists play an important role as well, filling in the fine detail of what lives in the Forest.
 Apps like iNaturalist and eBird will help you identify and learn more about the plants and animals you see.
 The sightings you can log on them will help us in managing the Forest for wildlife and people alike.